 A great tool for earning interest on your money is by starting a Certificate of Deposit (CD).
-A CD is essentially an agreement between you and the credit union where you promise to not withdraw any cash within a specific period of time, and in return the credit union pays you a higher rate of interest on the money used to fund the CD.The period in which you are not allowed to withdraw any cash varies depending on the terms of the CD.
+A CD is essentially an agreement between you and your credit union or bank where you promise to not withdraw any cash within a specific period of time, and in return the credit union or bank pays you a higher rate of interest on the money used to fund the CD.The period in which you are not allowed to withdraw any cash varies depending on the terms of the CD.
 The terms can be as short as three months for shorter term goals, all the way up to five years for longer term investing goals.
-Generally speaking, the longer the terms of a CD, the higher the interest rate will be!
+Generally speaking, the longer the terms of a CD, the higher the interest rate will be.

 Though Certificate of Deposits are considered to be a solid tool for investing, they also have their own strengths and weaknesses that should be considered.
-The following is a list of the advantages and disadvantages of a Certifcate of Deposit to consider:
+The following is a list of the advantages and disadvantages of a Certificate of Deposit to consider:

 Advantages of a CD